CanastaWiki/Canasta-CLI/docs/guide/backup.md

 If you reschedule with a new expression, the existing schedule is replaced.
 To schedule multiple times, combine them in one expression (e.g., `"0 0 * * 2,5"` for Tuesdays and Fridays).

+Backup output is logged to `backup.log` in the installation directory.
+The log is automatically rotated when it exceeds 10 MB — the previous log is kept as `backup.log.1`.

 To view the current schedule:

 ```bash